harshalranjhani/genie/README.md

 3. The `generate` command

    - used to generate images from text
-   - this currently only works on local and not on the build, i am working on a fix
+   - this currently only works on local with Gemini Engine and not on the build, i am working on a fix
+   - works on the build with the GPT engine
    - use: `genie generate <prompt>`
    - ![image](https://cdn.hashnode.com/res/hashnode/image/upload/v1716283662684/fzy4kQcyO.png?auto=format)
    - this was the generated image: